bootstrapworld/codemirror-blocks/README.md

 Library code is in the **src/** directory.
 An example of how it should be used is in the **example/** directory.

-6. documentation can be generated from the source code by running:

-        npm run docs

-7. you can generate local coverage reports in the .coverage/ folder by running:
+6. you can generate local coverage reports in the **.coverage/** folder by running:

         COVERAGE=true npm test

-8. you can generate a static, minified ball of JS and CSS in the dist/ folder by running:
+7. you can generate a static, minified ball of JS and CSS in the **dist/** folder by running:

         npm run build